fractalego/wafl/README.md

 ## LLM side (needs a GPU)

-The second part is a server that runs on a mmachine accessible from the interface side.
+The second part is a machine that runs on a machine accessible from the interface side.
-This last machine will need to have a GPU to run the Large Language Model at a convenient speed.
-This part can be run using a docker image by running the script
+The initial configuration is for a local deployment of language models.
+No action is needed to run WAFL if you want to run it as a local instance.

+However, a multi-user setup will benefit for a dedicated server.
+In this case, a docker image can be used

 ```bash
 $ docker run -p8080:8080 --env NVIDIA_DISABLE_REQUIRE=1 --gpus all fractalego/wafl-llm:latest